Noncommutative homological mirror functor: Relation to the quantization of an affine del Pezzo surface

 Under the mirror functor, they are sent to $\xi, \xi[-\frac{2}{3}], \xi[-\frac{4}{3}]$ respectively, which split-generate the category of graded matrix factorizations $MF^\Z (\cA_0,W_0)$ by Tu \cite[Theorem 6.2]{Tu2}.
 Hence the functor derives an equivalence. \end{proof}

 By composing the upstair functor with \eqref{eqn:qequiEG}, we obtain \begin{cor} There exists a family of functors parametrized by $(\lambda,t)$

 \end{cor} We expect that these functors are all equivalent to each other, and in particular equivalent to the commutative one when $(\lambda,t)=(-1,0)$.
 This is still unknown to us for general $(\lambda,t)$ since noncommutative matrix factorizations are not well understood yet.
-In the commutative case of $\bL_0$, Lee \cite{swlee} showed that \eqref{eqn:upstairLGCY} agrees with the equivalence constructed by Polishchuk-Zaslow \cite{PZ-E} based on our construction.
+In the commutative case of $\bL_0$, Lee \cite{swlee} showed that \eqref{eqn:upstairLGCY} agrees with the equivalence constructed by Polishchuk-Zaslow \cite{PZ-E} by further analyzing our construction in \cite{CHL13}.

-\section{Mirror construction using several Lagrangians and quiver algebras}
+\chapter{Mirror construction using several Lagrangians and quiver algebras}

-In this section, we take the reference $\bL$ to be a set of Lagrangians, instead of a single Lagrangian immersion.
-While one could definitely regard their union as a single Lagrangian and carry out the construction in Section \ref{sec:nc-deform}, this will lose some information and the deformation space would become coarser.
-Allowing $\bL$ to be a set of Lagrangians can capture more information and provide a way to globalize the mirror construction given in Section \ref{sec:nc-deform}.
+In this chapter, we take the reference $\bL$ to be a set of Lagrangians, instead of a single Lagrangian immersion.
+Allowing $\bL$ to be a set of Lagrangians provides a way to construct global mirrors.
 For instance, one may take $\bL$ to be a set of generators of the Fukaya category.
+If we take their union as a single Lagrangian and carry out the construction in Chapter \ref{sec:nc-deform}, the noncommutative algebra obtained does not know about the sources and targets of the morphisms since it does not record the individual branches.
+In this section we use quiver algebra to take care of this point.

 The result of the construction is a quiver $Q$ with relations $R$, together with a central element $W$ of the quiver algebra with relations $\Lambda Q /R$.
 Under good conditions, the relations can be obtained as partial derivatives of a cyclic element $\Phi$ in the path algebra $\Lambda Q$.
 We will regard $(\Lambda Q / R, W)$ as a generalized mirror of $X$, in the sense that there exists a natural functor $\Fuk (X) \to \MF(\Lambda Q / R, W)$.